-Obviously a well earn't break, then we slip in another holiday for Australia Day just to remind us how much we are all missing work :) ONLY JOKING!!!!
+Obviously a well-earned break, then we slip in another holiday for Australia Day just to remind us how much we are all missing work :) ONLY JOKING!!!!

 The FIRM and our team have been continually sourcing new and innovative ways to improve our building systems.
-As you are aware The FIRM Technologies has been operating now for many years developing and improving on a light weight concrete panel building system for The FIRM Construction Company for modular construction.
+As you are aware The FIRM Technologies has been operating now for many years developing and improving a lightweight concrete panel building system for The FIRM Construction Company for modular construction.

 We have been working on many strategies over the past few years to move all our old property investments as they diminish their 'used by date'.